delvingdeep/pythonasaurus/README.md

 # pythonasaurus
-Some Python refresher, with some programs
+Quick Python refresher, with some coding practice.

 Following topics are covered: